xebia-functional/heroku-play2-demo/README.md

 1. Clone locally

-2. Make sure you have a local Mongo db named "herokudemo"
+2. Make sure you have a local Mongo db named "herokudemo" and the latest Play2 from http://downloads.typesafe.com/play/2.2.1/play-2.2.1.zip

 3. run